Affordable Christian Boarding Schools for Boys in Davenport, Iowa

 Seeking an affordable Christian boarding school and working ranch for troubled teenage boys near Davenport, Iowa?
 Take a look at Whetstone Boys Ranch, where your boy can learn how to deal with harmful behavior and sharpen his character—physically, emotionally, and spiritually.

 Whether your 12-16 year-old boy suffers from bitterness, anger, apathy, disrespect or trauma, he can learn to make better choices.
 Then he can focus on what’s really important in his life back home in Davenport, Iowa.

 The qualified Christian boarding school staff at Whetstone helps troubled teenage boys move past trauma, adoption issues, and end bad influences.
-Whether he’s dealing with/facing/undergoing low self-esteem, or even depression, he will experience the love of creation, and the joy of work at Whetstone’s Christian boys home and ranch.
+Whether he’s exhibiting low self-esteem, or even depression, he will experience the love of creation, and the joy of work at Whetstone’s Christian boys home and ranch.

 WBR also wants to help troubled teenage boys who suffer from RAD (Reactive Attachment Disorder), ADHD (Attention Deficit Hyperactivity Disorder), ODD (Oppositional Defiance Disorder), as well as struggling teen boys who need a change of environment, separated from the internet and harmful relationships in Davenport, Iowa.

 The disciplined, affordable boarding school program at Whetstone Boys Ranch in the rustic Ozarks of MO identifies and treats personal issues of troubled teenage boys in a hands-on, working-ranch environment.

 Because WBR’s director and staff lives with the boys on-site, 24/7, they model character development, and proactively sharpen the mind, body and soul of each boy.
 Teen boys also learn important lessons from daily interaction with ranch animals and work-based therapy.